PizzaDAO/pizza-oven-py/README.md

 #### Chainlink Blockchain Job

-If yo uare jsut testing the api code, you do not need to do this step.
+If you are jsut testing the api code, you do not need to do this step.

 In order for the chainlink node to handle requests that come from the blockchain, another job must be created.
 Create a new job and drop in the contests of the `./chainlink/job.order.runLog.json` file.